alexrt3/FromYouFlowers_assessment/README.txt

 1) run 'pip install -r requirements.txt' in your terminal

+2) type flask run into the terminal and the server should start.

 2) You will see '* Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)'.
 You can hold control and click the link to open it if you are in vscode.